justin999/gitap/README.md

 # Gitap
-> Create an GitHub issue with your screenshots without stress.
+> Create an GitHub issue with your screenshots without any stress.

 [![Swift Version][swift-image]][swift-url]
 [![License][license-image]][license-url]